mneiferbag/robot-ftp-db/doc/article.md

         Check if exists in database    SELECT * FROM article WHERE id = 1 AND name = 'Radkappe' AND count = 1 AND created = '2020-01-01'
         Disconnect From Database

-First, in the test setup, we reset the database and delete existing test data.
+First, in the test setup, we reset the database and delete existing old test data.
 Then, we upload a file to the FTP server and wait for the file to be processed.
 Finally, we assert that the content of the file we have uploaded to the FTP server has been written to the database.

 ## Robot Framework Features